Home > Blog > U.S. Postal Holidays for 2023

 Get Access to Your Mail Regardless of Public Holidays

-• The first step to getting a virtual mailbox is to choose a location from the network of more than 1,900 locations in the U.S. and abroad.
-Plans start at just $5.99 per month.
+• The first step to getting a virtual mailbox is to choose a location from the network of more than 2,000 locations in the U.S. and abroad.

 • Once you have your location, compare plans and take into account the features you need for business or personal use.

-• Anytime Mailbox offers handy tools like open and scan, shredding, recycling, mail and package forwarding, and unlimited online storage, just to name a few.
+• Anytime Mailbox offers handy tools like opening and scanning, shredding, recycling, mail and package forwarding, and unlimited online storage, just to name a few.

 • With just a few clicks, your virtual mailbox gives you access to your mail 24/7 from your tablet, smartphone, or laptop.

-• You’ll receive alerts through email, texts, or the app when something’s arrived, so you don’t have to worry about constantly checking your physical mailbox.
+• You’ll receive alerts through email, texts, or the app when a mail or package arrives, so you don’t have to worry about constantly checking your physical mailbox.

 With a virtual mailbox, it’s easy to manage your mail and not worry about holiday schedules, confusing timelines, and even porch pirates.
 You can access your mail from anywhere in the world.

-Instead of worrying about how holidays affect your shipping and receiving needs, you can spend your holidays carefree.
+You can spend your holidays carefree instead of worrying about how holidays affect your shipping and receiving needs.
 A virtual mailbox adds convenience, practicality, and peace of mind, making holidays hassle-free and more enjoyable.